Go to the Nature Institute’s home page

 Biologists have studiously applied themselves to continual reinforcement of a materialist attitude that aims to ignore everything living about organisms.
 And this attitude is most intense when it comes to ignoring the reality of human experience — human interiority — through which alone we can have an empirical science.
 It all makes for a science that is extraordinarily inattentive to the ground upon which it stands.

 It’s a strange thing, and (as I have tried to show in this chapter) has led to all sorts of self-contradictory claims about the uselessness of direct human experience for science.
-We have considered arguments such as, “It doesn’t look as though the earth rotates on its axis and revolves around the sun”; or “Putting our hands in separate bowls of cold and hot water, and then putting them both in a bowl of tepid water proves the fallibility of our sense for warmth”; or “The red surface of an apple does not look like a matrix of molecules reflecting photons at certain critical wavelengths, but that is what it is” (Paul Churchland).
+We have considered arguments such as, “It doesn’t look as though the earth rotates on its axis and revolves around the sun”; or “Putting our hands in separate bowls of cold and hot water, and then putting them both in a bowl of tepid water proves the fallibility of our sense for warmth”; or “The red surface of an apple does not look like a matrix of molecules reflecting photons at certain critical wavelengths, but that is what it is”.

 The proper conclusion is that our senses, considered by themselves (and it takes some critical work to consider them that way) never lie to us.
 They’re not in the business of being true or false; they just are what they are.
 Truth and falsehood are features of thinking, not of the raw givenness of sense.
 They apply only to the thinking that, joined to the reports of our senses, brings the world to more or less coherent and revealing appearance.